How to earn at least 5% cash back on as many purchases as possible

 There are lots of other examples: Best Buy, Lowe’s, Staples, Target and Walmart are among the additional retailers that give 5 percent cash back when you use their branded credit cards.
 If you shop there a lot, the cards are well worth it.

-Unlike these other cards, the Blue Cash Preferred Card from American Express charges an annual fee ($0 introductory annual fee for the first year, then $95), but it’s actually my favorite credit card.
+Unlike these other cards, the Blue Cash Preferred® Card from American Express charges an annual fee (of $95), but it’s actually my favorite credit card.
 I’ve had it for almost a decade, and I love that it gives 6 percent cash back at U.S. supermarkets (up to $6,000 in annual purchases, then 1 percent cash back after that).
 Groceries are my family’s biggest credit card spending category.

 For argument’s sake, if you max out the grocery category but don’t spend any other money on the card, you’re looking at a 4.4 percent return after accounting for the annual fee.
 In that sense, you might be better off buying groceries with the Citi Custom Cash, but it’s not a particularly realistic scenario.

 The Blue Cash Preferred also gives 6 percent cash back on select U.S. streaming subscriptions and 3 percent cash back at U.S. gas stations.
+It has other valuable perks, too, such as an Equinox+ credit that’s good for up to $120 per year and a Disney Bundle credit worth up to $84 annually.
 Plus, it boasts strong extended warranty and purchase protection coverage and Amex’s industry-leading customer service.
 I get a lot of value from Amex Offers, too.

 Have a question about credit cards?
 E-mail me at email@example.com, and I’d be happy to help.